SEARCH

 DIY raised garden bed with built-in privacy wall.

 To keep the new structure from looking too much like a box, I offset the boards on each panel.
-If you look at the next photo, you can see that the section closest to the house is set in front of the second panel.
+If you look at the next photo, you can see that the section closest to the house (the panel on the right side) is set in front of the second panel (on the left side).

-To do this, I simply screwed the boards for section 1 on the front of the support post, and the boards for section 2 are attached to the rear of the support post.
-I find this adds enough visual variety so it doesn’t seem like a wall of boards (which it is).
+To do this, I simply screwed the boards for section 1 on the front of the support post, and the boards for section 2 are attached to the rear of the middle support post.
+This adds enough visual variety so it doesn’t seem like a wall of boards (which it is).
 Art, decor, and plants will further improve this, of course.
 This arrangement also helps the whole thing balance better too.

 Building a freestanding garden screen for privacy.